Kyjovsko, Czech Republic

 Over the last two centuries, the region was known for lignite mining and at the beginning of the 20th century, extraction of oil and natural gas commenced.
 The volume of the extracted oil corresponds to only 1% of national consumption.
 However its quality is high and because of this, it was used primarily in pharmacy and cosmetics production in the past, though nowadays it is used mostly for fuel.

 From a cultural point of view, the Kyjovsko region is well known for its traditional folklore, historical monuments and viticulture.
 Tourists also appreciate the extensive cycling network in the region.

-Despite all the benefits that the region offers, the large continuous areas of arable land mentioned above related with a lack of green infrastructure represent a considerable risk of soil erosion, reducing permeability of the landscape for living organisms, reducing biodiversity etc. That is why researchers from Silva Tarouca Research Institute have chosen this region as an area of interest.
-In cooperation with Department of environment and territorial planning of Municipal authority Kyjov, they would like to find ways to improve the current state and minimize risks.
+Despite all the benefits that the region offers, the large continuous areas of arable land mentioned above an the lack of green infrastructure represent a considerable risk of soil erosion, reducing permeability of the landscape for living organisms, reducing biodiversity etc. That is why researchers from Silva Tarouca Research Institute have chosen this region as an area of interest.
+In cooperation with Department of Environment and Territorial Planning of Municipal Authority Kyjov, they would like to find ways to improve the current state and minimise risks.

 Download Flyer of case study area Kyjovsko (in Czech)

 Regional Workshops in the Kyjovsko region (in Czech)

 If you are interested in the pdf version of all maps of green infrastructure which are linked above feel free to contact Hana Skokanová from the Silva Tarouca Research Institute for Landscape and Ornamental Gardening in Brno/Czech Republic.